unsloppy

 Action

-Fast, escalating screenplay concepts built around pressure and spectacle.
+Fast, escalating screenplay concepts built around danger and spectacle.

 Adventure